 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-A person who has an egg intolerance is unable to digest eggs.
-This inability can result in various symptoms, including bloating, cramps, nausea, or diarrhea.
+People with an egg intolerance experience adverse reactions to eating eggs.
+This can result in various symptoms, including bloating, cramps, nausea, or diarrhea.

 Although an egg intolerance is not typically dangerous, it can be uncomfortable and bothersome.

 If a person has an egg intolerance, they may need to avoid eating eggs or only consume small amounts.
 However, egg alternatives are available to help people find a replacement.